After being safe at home for months due to Covid-19, why not treat yourself and your family to a picnic at a nearby park?

-When you think about picnic foods, what comes to mind first?
+And when you think about mouth-watering picnic foods, what comes to mind first?

 Hot dogs and hamburgers, hot off the grill?
 A bucket of fried chicken?
 A sizzling steak on the BBQ?
-Mmm, mmm, mmm.
+Mmm!

 But times are a-changing, including how and what we eat.
 In the same way we no longer regularly eat bacon and eggs for breakfast, ‘traditional’ picnic foods don’t always have to be on the menu.